 Please note that Inlet is available as a custom-gauge, custom-size pattern via my CustomFit custom pattern generator.
 Upon purchase, you’ll receive a credit for a custom version of Inlet and instructions on how to create it.

 It doesn’t get a whole lot more classic than a crew-neck cardigan.
 Inlet, part of my “CustomFit Basics” line, features a perfect neckline for layering, 3/4-sleeves (by default), and showcases some of your most stunning buttons.
-Like all of the Basics line, it’s designed to look great in most any yarn, and works with a wide variety of silhouettes and fits.
+Like all of the Basics line, it’s designed to look great in most any yarn, and is available in all of CustomFit’s constructions, silhouettes, lengths, and fits.

 Inlet is available as a custom-gauge, custom-size pattern for the yarn and measurements of your choice via CustomFit.
-It’s shown here on Amy in an “hourglass average fit” with an hourglass silhouette, but is available with all other silhouettes and fits as well.
+It’s shown here on Amy in set-in sleeves and an “hourglass average fit” with an hourglass silhouette, but is available with all other constructions, silhouettes and fits as well.

 Your own customized version of the Inlet pattern will be written to your gauge, whatever it may be.
 This design looks great in any yarn.